dpmj/alcazar/README.md

 }
 ```

-Also, edit the `pdflatex` entry as follows to include the `-shell-escape` argument, necessary for the `minted` package.
+Edit the `pdflatex` entry as follows to include the `-shell-escape` argument, necessary for the `minted` package.

 ```json
 {